codeclown/yea/README.md

     'X-API-KEY': 'secret123'
   });

-// All these requests will have the base URL and headers set above api.get('/accounts').send();
+// The following requests will use the base URL and headers set above api.get('/accounts').send();
 api.post('/accounts').body(data).send();
 ```